 We add value to local communities around the world through educational initiatives and by encouraging employees to get involved in local good causes.
 This approach is key to establishing the strong local relationships that are essential to maintaining our social licence to operate, particularly in a world where global drivers indicate that trust in business is becoming more uncertain.

-At Croda, our community involvement is facilitated through a programme called the 1% Club, which programme allows all employees across the Group to utilise 1% of their working time to support appropriate community projects.
-The 1% Club is adapted to suit the local needs and legislative environment of the regions in which we operate, but in every form the guiding principle is action that supports the community through direct involvement.
+At Croda, our community involvement is facilitated through a programme called the 1% club, which allows all employees across the group to utilise 1% of their working time to support appropriate community projects.
+The 1% club is adapted to suit the local needs and legislative environment of the regions in which we operate, but in every form the guiding principle is action that supports the community through direct involvement.

-It is the responsibility of our Regional Boards to ensure that the 1% Club is available and managed correctly in their operations.
-They also manage the targets and metrics, defined annually and agreed with the Group Executive Committee, to ensure ever increasing levels of engagement and participation.
-Additionally, a network of 1% Club Champions, one at each of our operations, assists with the coordination of activities on a day to day basis.
+It is the responsibility of our regional boards to ensure that the 1% club is available and managed correctly in their operations.
+Additionally, a network of 1% club champions, one at each of our operations, assists with the coordination of activities on a day to day basis.

-It is our policy to conduct our business at all times and throughout the world with honesty and integrity and we operate a range of policies covering all areas of our Business.
-The Company believes that all its stakeholders wish to be associated with an ethical organisation which publicises and upholds high standards in all that it does.
-Our Code of Ethics in particular states that:
+It is our policy to conduct our business at all times and throughout the world with honesty and integrity and we operate a range of policies covering all areas of our business.
+The company believes that all its stakeholders wish to be associated with an ethical organisation which publicises and upholds high standards in all that it does.
+Our Code of Ethics states that: -

 Interaction with local communities has always been a major part of our culture.
 We are aware that our activities have a direct impact on the communities surrounding our operations, particularly our manufacturing sites and large offices.